-18The number of districts in a country ranges from 2 to 41.
-The mean (median) number of districts per country is 15.9 (14).
-The average (median) district has 766 (466) respondents in total, or 335 (235) respondents per year of interview.
+&lt;sup>18The number of districts in a country ranges from 2 to 41.
+The mean (median) number of districts is 15.9 (14).
+The average (median) district has 766 (466) total respondents, or 335 (235) respondents per year.
 Throughout, only districts with more than 10 respondents in each year are included in the estimations.
 Including the full set of districts does not alter the results, neither does restricting the required number of respondents further, or weighting the results with the number of respondents (Appendix B.3).

-are similar in the two samples: For instance, 84-87% of the respondents believe in God, 61-65% believe in life after death.
+two columns and the full WVS-EVS dataset in the last two columns.
+Religiosity levels are similar in the two samples: For instance, 84-87% of the respondents believe in God, 61-65% believe in life after death.

-The main results are shown for all six measures of religiosity and two composite measures: Factor component analysis is performed on all six measures to construct Inglehart & Norris (2003)'s Strength of Religiosity Scale (SRS), and to construct the Strength of Intrinsic Religiosity Scale (SIRS) which aggregates all measures except churchgoing.
+The main results in the cross-section analysis are shown for all six measures of religiosity and two composite measures: Factor component analysis is performed on all six measures to construct Inglehart & Norris (2003)'s Strength of Religiosity Scale (SRS), and on all measures except churchgoing to construct the Strength of Intrinsic Religiosity Scale (SIRS).
 The two aggregated scales correlate with 0.987.
-Some robustness checks involve changing many parameters, so in order to keep the tables from exploding in size, the preferred composite measure, SIRS, is used.19 This measure excludes mechanisms that involve churchgoing, and is thus the most direct test of the religious coping effect.
+Some robustness checks involve changing many parameters, so in order to keep the tables from exploding in size, the preferred composite measure, SIRS, is used.
+This measure excludes mechanisms that involve churchgoing, and is thus the most direct test of the religious coping effect.

 The six measures also differ in terms of whether they measure the intensive margin or the extensive margin of religious beliefs.
-While importance of God and church attendance measure the degree of believing or churchgoing, the remaining measures all indicate the extensive margin; whether or not these individuals rate themselves as believers or not.
-While the religious coping literature finds evidence for effects along both margins, conversion rates are harder to influence than the degree of believing.
-This is also the expectation regarding the effect of earthquakes.
+While importance of God and church attendance measure the degree of believing or churchgoing (the intensive margin), the remaining measures all indicate the extensive margin; whether or not these individuals rate themselves as believers or not.
+Conversion rates are harder to influence than the degree of believing, which serves as a sanity check of the findings.